How to Write a Retirement Letter of Resignation (Examples)

 Introduction

 This letter aims to let the company know that you plan to retire.
 This does not have to be complicated.
-At the beginning of the letter, a few lines alerting the company of your plans to retire and when you plan to do it can be enough.
-If you have not talked to your boss about your retirement plans yet, add more details.
+At the beginning of the letter, a few lines alert the company of your plans to retire and when you plan to do it can be enough.
+Add more details if you have not talked to your boss about your retirement plans yet.
 If you have sat down with your boss or HR to discuss your retirement plans, then add some of those details into the letter to make it official.

 The body